AndersFluur/LinkPlayApi/README.md

 The current version is to only a very limited extent reviewed and improved with regards to the Google translation.

 The same protocol is used by the Multiroom receivers branded, Roxcore, sold by Kjell&Company in Scandinavia.
+When searching internet for these devices, one can find out that the above brands are OEM for a company called [Linkplay](http://linkplay.com).
+This explains why there are a number of devices supporting the same REST like interface.

 A list of devices controlled by this protocol is [here](devices.md).